granitemountainfilmco-pixel/TriCityBot/readme.md

 **Easy way**
-Run the start_shop script for your Operating System (.bat for windows, .sh for Ubuntu, other distros not supported) For Ubuntu make sure you open a terminal in the correct location (inside the main folder) and run ` chmod +x start_shop.sh `
+Run the start_shop script for your Operating System (.bat for windows, .sh for Ubuntu, other distros not supported) For Ubuntu make sure you open a terminal in the correct location (inside the main folder) and run:
+` chmod +x start_shop.sh `

 If that doesn't work proceed to the manual installation